-Gordon B. Hinckley came into the world on June 23, 1910.
-[Photo 41] He was a “spindly, frail boy susceptible to earaches and other illnesses,” and his health was a constant worry to his mother.
-Upon their doctor’s recommendation, the Hinckleys purchased several acres of farmland in Salt Lake City’s East Millcreek area, where they lived during the summer and where Gordon could breathe fresh air free from the smoke of the city.
+Born June 23, 1910, Gordon B. Hinckley, first child of Bryant and Ada Hinckley, was a “spindly, frail boy susceptible to earaches and other illnesses.”
+He had allergies, hay fever, and whooping cough, which were aggravated by the smoke of Salt Lake City’s coal-burning stoves.
+Upon their doctor’s recommendation, the Hinckleys purchased several acres of farmland in the East Millcreek area, where they lived during the summer and where Gordon could breathe fresh air free from the smoke of the city.
 The summer home was a place of work and outdoor adventure.
 It was a place to tend animals, plant trees, and explore.
-Complementing his enthusiasm for the outdoors, Gordon found his family’s home library a place where he could follow the habits of his parents in reading and pondering good books.
-[Photo 40]
+Some nights were spent lying in the grass sleeping under the stars.
+The city home had a library with a thousand volumes.
+It was a place for Gordon to follow the habits of his parents in reading and pondering good books.

 Gordon was an excellent student at Hamilton School, Roosevelt Junior High School, LDS High School, and the University of Utah, where he graduated in 1932 with a major in English and a minor in ancient languages.
 In 1932, at age twenty-two, Gordon wanted to attend Columbia University in New York City to study journalism, but the Lord had other plans for him—he was called to preach the gospel in the European Mission, with headquarters in London.